 You’ve got your business idea and now you’re figuring out how to come up with a business name!
 Ideally, you want a business name that grabs the attention of all who hear it.
 But choosing a company name is a common obstacle for new entrepreneurs.

-In this article, we’ll show you how to come up with the perfect catchy name for your new venture by brainstorming and making sure your name is:
+In this article, we’ll show you how to come up with some catchy business name ideas for your new venture.
+Below, you’ll find:

 Ready?
-Let’s delve into these qualities and look at tips to get you through the business name creation process.
+Let’s dive into these qualities and look at tips to get you through the business name creation process.